Welcome to Richmond Hall!

 Will there be Residence Life staff?

-The hall will be staffed with five RAs and one Head Resident who will live onsite and rotate duty just like other residence halls.
+The hall will be staffed with RAs who rotate duty like other residence halls.
 The Duty Office is located near the front entrance.

 What about Wi-Fi and cable?

-Will the hall have its own Hall Council or will they be a part of another Hall Council?
+Will the hall have its own Community Council?

-The community will have its own Hall Council elected by the residents.
+Yes.
+The community will have its own Council elected by the residents if they choose.

 Is there a bus stop nearby?